hossain-khan/android-syntax-highlighter/README.md

 yet another android syntax highlighter (YAASH)

 ### Objective
 Explore well established web based syntax highlighter like [PrismJS](https://prismjs.com/) and [highlight.js](https://highlightjs.org/), and showcase how anybody can quickly incorporate these into their project by following some examples provided here.

-The objective is not exactly to provide a _library_ that you can use with Gradle.
+> The intention is **NOT** to create another library project that gets abandoned over time.
+Feel free to copy parts of code that is necessary for you to add syntax highlighting support to you app.

 ## Existing Syntax Highlighting Libraries